-We run Stingray Snorkel Trips to the Sandbar during more civilized hours at 1:30PM on Thursday and Fridays.
+We run Stingray Snorkel Trips to the Sandbar during more civilized hours at 1:30PM, runs daily Monday through Fridays.
 These trips are great for families or people who are diving in the morning.
 Always lots of friendly Stingrays, amazing photo opportunities and memories of a lifetime.

 We consider the best way to interact with our Stingrays is by Snorkeling at the Sandbar in Grand Cayman's North Sound.
 You will see and interact with more Stingrays when snorkeling than diving.
 It is also a great activity for divers and non-divers to go on a trip together.
 Considered by all the must see and do when visiting the Cayman Islands.
 Kiss a Stingray and you'll have 7 years of good luck.